awsdocs/amazon-eks-user-guide/doc_source/quickstart.md

    ingress-2048   alb     *       k8s-game2048-ingress2-eb379a0f83-378466616.region-code.elb.amazonaws.com   80      31s
    ```

-   You’ll need to wait several minutes for the Application Load Balancer \(ALB\) to provision before you begin the following steps\.
+   You'll need to wait several minutes for the Application Load Balancer \(ALB\) to provision before you begin the following steps\.

 1. Open a web browser and enter the `ADDRESS` from the previous step to access the web application\.
 For example, `k8s-game2048-ingress2-eb379a0f83-378466616.`*`region-code`*`.elb.amazonaws.com`\.
 You should see the 2048 game in your browser\.
 Play\!
 ![\[\]](http://docs.aws.amazon.com/eks/latest/userguide/images/quick2048.png)